Does God Have a Physical Body?

 Both man and woman were created in the image of God.
 That image was most evident in terms of their spiritual nature.
 Man and woman became “living souls,” or rather living beings, endowed with a free will, a self-conscious personality.
 The male and female had the ability to have a mind, will, intellect, emotions, and moral capacity.

-The nature of man reflected the divine holiness of its Maker until sin shattered the divine likeness.
-It is only through Christ, the brightness of the glory of God and the “express image of his person” (Heb.
-1:3), that man’s nature is transformed into the image of God once again (Colossians 3:10; Ephesians 4:24).
+The nature of man reflected the divine holiness of its Maker until sin shattered the divine likeness (Romans 5:12).
+It is only through Christ, the brightness of the glory of God and the “express image of his person” (Hebrews 1:3), that man’s nature can be transformed into the image of God once again (2 Corinthians 5:17; Ezekiel 36:26).

 In the Old and New Testaments, male pronouns are used in reference to God (Genesis 1:16; John 1:1-3…etc.).
 In the New Testament there are nearly 900 verses where the word theos – a masculine noun in the Greek—is used in direct reference to God.
 And in the gospels, Jesus Christ referred to God as the Father using male pronouns in reference to God.
 In the Gospels alone, Christ uses the term “Father” in direct reference to God nearly 160 times “I and the Father are one” (John 10:30).